Agents

 Connected to Your Data

-Agents operate directly on your data warehouse information.
-They can access any data you've made available through Cotera's dataset connections, giving them full context about your business.
+Agents can access data you've made available through Cotera's dataset connections, giving them full context about your business.
+Chat agents access this data on demand during conversations, while dataset agents process it systematically.

 Powered by Leading AI Models